June 25, 2020

 Once you decide that open source is the way to go, another decision awaits you.
 Which platform should you choose?

 We’ve done the homework.
 We’ve reviewed the most popular platforms built with Ruby on Rails, Node.js, and Python.
-Why didn’t we consider PHP based platforms like Magento?
-Because we’re much closer with Ruby, Node, and Python so we felt we can share more value when reviewing ecommerce platforms based on these technologies.
+Why didn’t we consider PHP-based platforms like Magento?
+Because we’re much closer with Ruby, Node, and Python so we felt we could share more value when reviewing eCommerce platforms based on these technologies.

 Long story short: we think that Saleor, Spree, and expressCart are the best choices.
 Let’s take a look at why.